senecajs/senecajs.org/src/pages/get-started/index.md

 seneca.act('role: math, cmd: sum, left: 1.5, right: 2.5, integer: true', console.log)
 ```

-In this version, the definition of the `role: math, cmd: sum, integer: true` action pattern uses
+In this version of the code, the definition of the `role: math, cmd: sum, integer: true` action pattern uses
-the previously defined `role: math, cmd: sum` action pattern, but first modifies the message to
+the previously defined `role: math, cmd: sum` action pattern.
+However, it first modifies the message to
 convert the `left` and `right` properties into integers.

-Inside the action function, the context variable, `this`, is a reference to the current Seneca
+Inside the action function, the context variable `this` is a reference to the current Seneca
 instance.
-This is the proper way to reference Seneca inside actions, as you will get the full
+This is the proper way to reference Seneca inside actions, as you get the full
 context of the current action call.
-Among other things, this makes your logs more informative.
+This makes your logs more informative, among other things.

 This code uses an abbreviated form of JSON to specify the patterns and messages.
 For example, the
-object literal form.
+object literal form

 ``` js
 {role: 'math', cmd: 'sum', left: 1.5, right: 2.5}